-On Saturday, July 25th, we will host lunch meeting to discuss the future of professional foresight via the Professionalization Task Force and ongoing shifts in APF's offerings, including more global and online events, to engage both the growing global membership and the early, very active North American members.
+On Saturday, July 25th, we hosted a lunch meeting to discuss the future of professional foresight via the Professionalization Task Force and ongoing shifts in APF's offerings, including more global and online events, to engage both the growing global membership.

 APF Annual Reception and Awards Presentation

 Saturday happy hour, Guests Welcome

 On Saturday, July 25th, we hosted a wonderful event in San Francisco to welcome members and guests, and to honor awards recipients: Most Significant Futures Works, Student Recognition Project, and the second year of Emerging Fellows.